Powhatan Springs Park

 About Powhatan Springs Park

-Powhatan Springs features a nearby concrete skatepark, public restrooms, drinking fountains, and a rectangular grass field (for youth use by permit only) complete with goals, and an ornamental rain garden and a fountain.
+Powhatan Springs features a nearby concrete skatepark, public restrooms, drinking fountains and a rectangular grass field (for youth use, permit takes priority) complete with goals, an ornamental rain garden and a fountain.
 The Rain Garden was designed by artist Jann Rosen-Queral.
 The site combines a children’s learning experience and a bioretention area into a single element of the park.
 Bioretention cleans stormwater runoff through a man-made wetlands or “rain garden.”
 The flow and collection of rainwater is exposed and animated to emphasize collection and placement of water into the bioretention system.
 The stormwater collection system also provides interactive fun for children.

 - Water vessels collect water from the roofs of park buildings and release water a drop at a time creating a trickle of water for days after rainfall.

 - Wetland Plants and Stepping Stones have been placed in the bioretention area so children can hop from stone to stone and touch, see and smell the wetland plants.